danielpre30/fem-layout/README.md

 - **justify-content**: determines the distribution of the flex-items within the flex-container on the main axis.
 If flex-direction is row, then horizontal is the main axis.
 When flex-direction is column, then column is the main axis.
 - **align-items**: This aligns our items on the cross axis
+- **gap**: is a shorthand for `row-gap` and `column-gap`, specifying the size of gutters, which is the space between rows and columns within grid, flex, and multi-column layouts

 ### Children